DavidRinSE/CloudFormation-templates/README.md

 5. Have a Github repo with a buildspec.yml file that can be run by your new pipeline to build services specific to your project

 Running the bash script
-1. Open terminal and navigate to the root directory of this folder
+1. Open terminal and navigate to the root directory of your project where the `create.sh` script exists
 2. In terminal, run `bash create.sh` - this will ask for the following inputs to create your pipeline
  * Project Name -> Any name can be inputted here that will help identify these resources in the AWS console
  * Repo path -> This is the path to the repo that your pipeline should monitor and build.
 For example, the path to this repo is DavidRinSE/CloudFormation-templates